Skip the Retake Fee and Pass the Illinois Exam the First Time

 If a question feels like it has two correct answers, it usually does, and one is technically correct under Illinois law while the other is correct under general principles.
 Default to the state-specific answer when the question references Illinois.

-Illinois requires a mandatory five-day wait between passing the exam and submitting your application through NIPR.
+Illinois requires a mandatory five day wait between passing the exam and submitting your application through NIPR.
 Most candidates spend this window doing nothing.
 Use it.

 This is the right moment to get fingerprinted at an Illinois-licensed live scan vendor (required at least one day before applying), prepare your $215 application fee, review the Illinois Department of Insurance producer requirements, and decide which insurers you want to contract with.
-Agents who walk out of the exam and immediately plan their first 30 days in production start earning commissions weeks faster than candidates who treat the wait as downtime.
+Agents who walk out of the exam and immediately plan their first weeks in production start earning commissions weeks faster than candidates who treat the wait as downtime.

 Not the end.
 Pearson VUE will provide you with a numeric score and a diagnostic report that shows your performance by topic area.
 You can schedule a retake 24 hours later.
 Pay the exam fee again and return.

 Before you re-book, do this: take the diagnostic seriously.
-If you scored 58% on "Health Insurance Basics" and 72% on everything else, don't re-study the whole course.
+If you scored 58% on Health Insurance Basics and 72% on everything else, don't re-study the whole course.
 Drill that specific section.
-Candidates who re-take without a targeted plan usually get the same result.
-Our structured study strategies are built around exactly this kind of targeted review.
+Candidates who retake without a targeted plan usually get the same result, and our full guide on bouncing back covers the retake playbook step by step.

 Two years from the issue date.
 You'll need to complete 24 hours of continuing education per biennial renewal period, including 3 hours of ethics training.